Adam Tensta

-Adam Tensta (born Adam Momodou Eriksson Taal 1 August 1983) is a Swedish rapper of Gambian descent from his father, and Finnish descent from his mother.
+Adam Tensta (born Adam Momodou Eriksson Taal 1 August 1983) is a Swedish rapper and singer of Gambian descent from his father, and Finnish descent from his mother.
 His debut album It's a Tensta Thing was a Swedish chart topper, and was awarded the 2008 Grammis for best Dance/Hip Hop/Soul album.
-His song "My Cool" was featured in NBA 2k10.
+His song "My Cool" was featured in NBA 2K10.
 Adam is signed to Swedish imprint RMH, Respect My Hustle.